 8 ounces (about half a bottle) of Thousand Island with Bacon salad dressing (more or less to taste)

-1 9 and 3/4 ounce bag of nacho cheese-flavored tortilla chips, crushed and divided (yes, the whole bag)
+1 9 and 3/4 ounce bag of nacho cheese-flavored tortilla chips (Doritos is our favorite brand), crushed and divided (yes, the whole bag)

 How to Make Taco Salad

 Brown ground beef in a skillet, drain off fat and set aside.
 Alternatively, you could just add a container of pre-cooked ground meat mix, thawed.
 I wrote about cooking meat ahead of time and you’ll find the ground meat mix in my favorite kitchen shortcuts post.